 Objective of the programme

-This master’s programme will enable you to develop yourself as an academic and clinical professional.
-Armed with scientific insights and clinical skills, you will be able to give advice, support, treatment and guidance concerning clinical issues in raising children and adolescents.
-You can make an important contribution to research of practical care issues related to children and youth.
+This Master’s programme in Clinical Child, Family and Education Studies (Dutch: Orthopedagogiek) will challenge you to make connections between scientific research and practical issues.
+Armed with scientific insights and clinical skills, you will be able to give advice, support, treatment and guidance when problems arise around children or adolescents in families or schools.
+You can make an important contribution to research of practical care issues related to parenting, education or children at risk.
 You will help children, youth, their parents and the systems surrounding them to function to their optimum potential.
-This programme prepares you to work as a scientist practitioner in youth care in clinical or transnational settings.

 Working in a multi-disciplinary way

 While studying complex situations you will combine insights from education and child and adolescent studies, psychology, neuropsychology, child and youth psychiatry, forensic psychology, juvenile justice, pediatrics and sociology.

 Clinical issues in raising children and youth: a sound basis

 The programme is taught in English.
 You will take three mandatory courses concerning:

 - Working as a clinical professional in different contexts;